yayahjb/neartree/NearTree/README_NearTree.txt

    the coordinate vector, but does not copy the object.
 The tree is populated in the order left, right and then the nearer child.

+   Optionally, the actual insertions may be delayed and then completed in the first search or in an explicit CNearTreeCompleteDelayedInsert call.

    The neartree is searched for the nearest or farthest coordinate vector in the neartree to a given probe coordinate vector coord by CNearTreeNearestNeighbor and CNearTreeFarthestNeighbor, respectively.
 The given radius confines the search to a sphere around the probe.
-If more than a single extremal coordinate point is needed, CNearTreeFindInSphere can be used to obtain a CVector result vector of all the coordinate vectors that satisfy the constraint.
+If more than a single extremal coordinate point is needed, CNearTreeFindInSphere can be used to obtain a CVector result vector of all the coordinate vectors that satisfy the constraint of being within a specified radius, or CNearTreeFindOutSphere can be used to obtain a CVector result vector of all the coordinates that satisfy the constraint of being outside a specified radius.
+CNearTreeFindIn Annulus can be used to obtain a CVector result vector of all the coordinates that satisfy the constraint of being between two specified radii from the probe.
 The vectors themselves are not copied into the result vector.
 If the parameter resetcount is true (non zero) the result vector is cleared before the search.
 A parallel CVector result vector of the matching object pointers is returned if objs is not NULL.
+Aternatives the forms CNearTreeFindTreeInSphere, CNearTreeFindTreeOutSphere, CNearTreeFindTreeInAnnulus can be used to obtain CNearTrees rather than CVectors of results.
 The functions CNearTreeNearest and CNearTreeFindFarthest implement CNearTreeNearestNeighbor and CNearTreeFarthestNeighbor, respectively, adjusting the radius of the search while the search is in progress, and are not normally used by users